 Join the Mirage

-The Mirage is produced in conjunction with a Cochise College course offered at both the Douglas and Sierra Vista campuses.
-English 257: Literary Magazine Production includes application of promotion, editing, design, layout, and production techniques.
+The Mirage is produced in conjunction with a Cochise College course offered on both the Douglas and Sierra Vista campuses.
+ENG 257, Literary Magazine Production includes application of promotion, editing, design, layout, and production techniques.
 Students will get hands-on experience with all aspects of producing the magazine with InDesign and Photoshop, will explore visual rhetorics related to document design, will engage in activities to practice literary analysis, and will have opportunities to be creative in a variety of formats.

 Prerequisite(s): ENG 101.

-A student can take the course by registering for English 257, Literary Magazine Production, (3 credits).
-We also welcome community volunteers who may like to join the staff without receiving Cochise College credit.
+A student can take the course by registering for ENG 257, Literary Magazine Production, (3 credits).

 The next time this course will be offered is Spring 2018.